A list of characters for Sato Kentaro's manga, Magical Girl Apocalypse. All spoilers up until the Future Arc (chapter 32-) are unmarked.

 - Weaksauce Weakness: Their wands are the source of their power: without them, they can't use magic, and if they're damaged, the Magical Girl will crumble into dust.
 Good luck trying to take it, though.

-Attraction M and Expulsion M ("Lolo" and "Coco")
+Attraction M and Repulsion M ("Lolo" and "Coco")

 Parasite M ("Hana-chan")